Koha backup is not only a technical task. It is the safety plan for your library system.

 Exclude Zebra Indexes to Reduce Backup Size

-Zebra indexes can make backups larger.
-If you want a smaller backup and you are ready to rebuild the index after restore, use:
+If you want a smaller backup and you are comfortable rebuilding the search index after restore, use:

 sudo koha-dump --exclude-indexes library